pmlave/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 6. Print all entries in a dictionary ordered by keys.
 7. Update or add an entry to a dictionary.
 8. Delete a single key from the dictionary.
+9. Multiply all values in a dictionary by 2.